From loom spaces to veering triangulations: The astroid lemma

 \begin{case*} Suppose that $(r_i)$ is decreasing along $m$. \end{case*}

 Thus $(s_i)$ is increasing along $\ell$.
 See \reffig{AstroidDecreasing}.
 Let $\ell_\infty$ be the ray of $F^\calL$ emanating from $r_\infty$ and entering $\stair(x)$.
 Define $R'_i$ to be the component of $R_i - \ell_\infty$ with a corner at $x$.
 Define $R'_\infty$ to be the union of the $R'_i$.
 Again, $R'_\infty$ is a rectangle.
+Note that the west side of $R'_\infty$ is contained in $\ell$.
 By \refdef{Loom}\refitm{Tet} there is a tetrahedron rectangle $Q$ containing $R'_\infty$.
-The north side of $Q$ meets $\ell$ and gives an upper bound for the $s_i$.
+So the west side of $R'_\infty$ is either contained in the interior of $Q$ or is contained in the west side of $Q$.
+In either case we obtain an upper bound for the $s_i$.
 We now apply the previous argument, swapping the roles of $m$ and $\ell$.
 This completes the proof of \refitm{DoesNot}.

 To prove \refitm{Does} we must find a sequence of exterior cusps $c_i \in \ExtDel(\stair(x))$ whose projections $\pi_m(c_i)$ accumulate at $\bdy m$ and whose projections $\pi^\ell(c_i)$ accumulate at $x$.
 Let $(m_i)$ be an increasing sequence of open initial segments of $m$, whose union is $m$.
 By \reflem{Initial}, there is a rectangle $R_i$ with southwest corner at $x$ and whose southern side is $m_i$.
 Let $Q_i$ be the union of all rectangles $Q$ so that \begin{itemize} \item $Q$ contains $R_i$ and \item the west sides of $Q$ and $R_i$ are identical. \end{itemize} Since $Q_i$ is a rectangle, by \refdef{Loom}\refitm{Tet} we have a tetrahedron rectangle, $R_i'$, containing $Q_i$.
 Thus there is a cusp $c_i$ contained in the east side of $R_i'$.
 Note that $c_i$ is north of $m$, by the construction of $Q_i$.
 So there is a rectangle in $\stair(x)$ with opposite corners at $x$ and $c_i$; thus $c_i$ is an exterior cusp of $\stair(x)$.